itaisteinherz/netoani.com/content/blog/getting-started-with-cloud-cost-optimization-on-aws/index.md

 ---
 title: Getting Started with Cost Optimization on AWS
 date: 2019-12-09T17:23:43.363Z
 description: An introductory post going over the basics of cost optimization in the cloud, and how to save money when using AWS.
+The post also contains an overview of related releases from re:Invent 2019.
 ---

 ## Prologue

 I'm a long-time user of AWS, and have been a cloud computing advocate for quite some time.
 However, it seems to me like cost optimization is a part of cloud computing which doesn't get the attention it deserves.
-As I'm going to speak at [AWS Community Day Tel Aviv](https://awscommunitydaytelaviv2019.splashthat.com) about it, I also wanted to write a blogpost on the topic.
+As I'm going to speak at [AWS Community Day Tel Aviv](https://awscommunitydaytelaviv2019.splashthat.com) about it, I also wanted to write a blogpost on the subject.

-This article will be an introduction to the subject of cost optimization (focused on AWS, as that's the cloud provider I'm most familiar with), with the end goal being to give you some inspiration on how you can look differently at your own cloud bills and cut down on costs.
+This article will be an introduction to cost optimization (focused on AWS, as that's the cloud provider I'm most familiar with), with the end goal being to give you some inspiration on how you can look differently at your own cloud bills and cut down on costs.

 ## The Five Pillars